urbanyoung/Phasor/README.md

 Welcome to my phasor mod.
 Stuff on here will be general fixes that oxide couldn't be bothered with.

 Fixes/Additions:
+  - Added getplayerobject, getplayerweaponid, getplayerweapon, getplayervehicleid, and getplayervehicle as Lua functions.
   - OnVehicleEject now called when exitvehicle() is called.
   - No longer says 'script already loaded' in scriptlogs.
   - OnObjectCreationAttempt now passes the player argument (instead of the parent player).